 I still couldn’t tell whether there was sadness in his eyes, or whether it was mine, reflected in the curve of his gaze.
 Maybe, through me, he was saying goodbye to something else entirely.

 The trip from Kathmandu to Pokhara took nineteen hours instead of the promised seven.
-Sometimes we were stuck in terrible traffic; other times the driver got tired and decided to sleep.
-Either way, my friendly advice is to choose the best luxury buses when buying a ticket and avoid traveling during the rainy season—it can be dangerous.
+At times we were stuck in terrible traffic; at others, times the driver became tired and decided to sleep.
+Based on this experience, my advice is to choose the best luxury buses (it’s their actual name) when buying a ticket and to avoid traveling during the rainy season asit can be dangerous.
 Another option is flying on a small plane from Kathmandu to Pokhara, which seems to be the safest choice.

-Pokhara is slower than Kathmandu, calmer, more thoughtful.
+Pokhara’s pace is slower than Kathmandu’s, calmer, you become more thoughtful here.
 It makes you want to breathe again, especially when the peaks of the Annapurna range reveal themselves gently and with quiet dignity from within the city.
-Locals are visibly proud of Annapurna; when the mountains appear, they notice them too—smiling, pointing them out, as if greeting something familiar and deeply loved.
+Locals are seem to be proud of Annapurna; when the mountains appear, they notice them too—smiling, pointing them out, as if greeting something familiar and deeply loved.
 Every time you see those sky-high summits, etched with clouds, you feel like shouting with joy.

 I decided to have a solo hike from Pokhara to Sarangkot View Point.
 Many people book tours from the city to get there.
 Others take a taxi to the top and then hike down for about two and a half hours.
 There is a panoramic view of the Annapurna and Dhaulagiri mountain ranges—wide, circular, and almost unreal.
 Many people come for sunrise; I went during the heat of the day.
-I was so struck by the view that this time I took no photos at all.
-Only words.
+I was so struck by the view that, this time, I took no photos at all.
+Only words remained.

 On my way down, I met some travelers who recommended Taapu Restro & Cottage for its golden hanging hand reaching toward the sky.
-I had a coffee there and walked down to see the hand.
-I was alone, and at that exact moment a sudden fear of heights came over me, so I decided not to climb up or sit on it.
-Tourists and locals loved it, taking photos and sitting on the hand without hesitation.
+I stopped there for a coffee and walked down to see the hand up close.
+I was alone, and at that exact moment a sudden fear of heights came over me, so I decided not to climb it or sit on it.
+Tourists and locals seemed to love it, posing for photos and settling onto the hand without hesitation.
 I didn’t have that kind of courage then.
-Still, the view remained straight out of a fairytale.
+Still, the view felt straight out of a fairytale.

-Gradually, the jungle gave way to local homes.
+Gradually, the houses grew closer together along the road.
+The jungle was still there, thick and pressing in, but now everyday life unfolded right at its edge.
 People stepped into their yards and looked at me like a souvenir with something written on it, as if they were trying to read me, though I couldn’t understand what they saw.
 Children smiled and shouted, “Hello!
 Namaste!
 How are you?”

-This went on for almost an hour.
+Greerings went on for almost an hour.
 Locals of all ages stopped me; sometimes I approached them myself, asking if I was going the right way or how they were doing.
-We laughed easily and shook hands as a sign of respect.
-Often, people smiled when they heard my name, because Kēṭī (केटी) in Nepali means “girl.”
-That’s what a kind young man from the laundry once told me.
+We laughed easily and shook hands.
+Often, people smiled when they heard my name, because Kēṭī (केटी) in Nepali means girl.
+That’s what a kind young man from a laundry store once told me.

-A husband and wife came out into their yard.
-The woman told me in English that I should hurry, because closer to six in the evening, a panther comes out into the village.
+A husband and a wife came out into their yard.
+The woman told me, in English, that I should hurry—because closer to six in the evening, a panther comes out into the village.

 That didn’t sound good, so I walked faster.